CumulusNetworks/docs/content/cumulus-netq-33/Manage-Configuration/Manage-Events-and-Notifications/Config-TCA-Event-Notif.md

 {{< tab "NetQ CLI" >}}

 Using the `suppress_until` option allows you to prevent the rule from being applied for a designated amout of time (in seconds).
-When this time has passed, the rule is automatically re-enabled.
+When this time has passed, the rule is automatically reenabled.

 To suppress a rule, run: